 - report back to the players on outcomes of meetings and representations made at the Para badminton Commission meetings.

 The Chair and Deputy Chair of the BWF Para Badminton Athletes’ Commission sit on the BWF Para badminton Commission (linked here).
 The BWF Para Badminton Commission provides expert advice to the BWF on the training, development and competition needs of those participating and competing in Para badminton.

-The BWF Para-Badminton Athletes’ Commission is distinct from the BWF Athletes’ Commission (linked here) which is elected by the badminton player group.
+The BWF Para Badminton Athletes’ Commission is distinct from the Athletes’ Commission (linked here) which is elected by the badminton player group.